princeyadav308/Backend-Production/readme.md

 - Middleware setup using multer

-- Routers and Controllers files added and Postman setup
+- Routers, Controllers and Postman setup

 - Database creation, entry, update, verify using Postman and MongoDB Atlas

+- Access and Refresh Tokens generation, verification, Endpoint setup

 ## Softwares/Plugins/Libraries/Dependencies used in this project